October 28, 2019

 CRS-HIPEC is a cancer-fighting technique available at the most advanced cancer centers in the country.
 Dr. Al-kasspooles has completed the procedure hundreds of times since the early 2000s.
 In the surgical oncology field, his expertise is widely known and respected.

-Dr. Al-kasspooles partnered with gynecologic oncologist Julia Chapman, MD, to perform Laura’s surgery.
+Dr. Al-kasspooles partnered with a gynecologic oncologist to perform Laura’s surgery.
 He removed the cancerous section of her colon, plus tumors as small as grains of sand throughout her abdomen.
-Dr. Chapman removed the ovaries, fallopian tubes, cervix, uterus and part of the vagina.
+The gynecologic oncologist removed the ovaries, fallopian tubes, cervix, uterus and part of the vagina.

 In the final step, Dr. Al-kasspooles bathed Laura’s organs and tissues in a heated chemotherapy solution to destroy any hidden cancer cells.